-My left brain is intrigued with how the Inca achieved so much without a written language, wheel or mortar.
+My left brain is intrigued by how the Inca achieved so much without a written language, wheel or mortar.
 Instead, the 15th-century civilization relied on stone hammers and wedges to set heavy blocks in perfect interlocking positions.
-It’s still a technique studied by the world’s greatest stone masons.
+It’s still a technique studied by the world’s greatest stonemasons.

 Massive dwellings that once sheltered 1000 inhabitants withstand centuries of earthquakes and weathering.
 The Inca also constructed hundreds of andinas or agricultural terraces on the same steep, inhospitable mountain.
 Complete with a sophisticated canal system for running water and clean sanitation many Inca techniques remain a mystery.